The Hai Van Pass

 What we say:

-If you’re into huge mental challenges and want to eat lizard heads and pig intestines you can’t go wrong with an Easy Rider, which is what we got with Eddie Murphy.
-Eddie sadly lacked in local knowledge — maybe because he was from Nha Trang — but more than made up for it by being unnervingly forward with the locals, getting us invitations for rice wine power drinking and helping with the rice harvesting.
+If you’re into huge mental challenges and want to eat lizard heads and pig intestines, you can’t go wrong with an Easy Rider.
+Our Rider Eddie sadly lacked in local knowledge — he was from Nha Trang — but more than made up for it by being unnervingly forward with the locals, getting us invitations for rice wine power drinking and helping with the rice harvesting.

 With Hoi An Motorbike Adventures it was all about the ride.
-They’ll show you some pretty amazing things, which they back up with stories they have picked up from locals, throwing in some interesting war history — the Hai Van Pass was a military check point and look out after all.
+They’ll show you some pretty amazing things, which they embellish with stories picked up from locals and enrich with some interesting war history — the Hai Van Pass was a military checkpoint and look out, after all.

 Most privately hired cars don’t like to do the Hai Van Pass.
-I’m not sure why exactly, but I think it has something to do with the fact these drivers learn to drive motorbikes, then when put in a car they stick with either first or fourth gear; usually fourth on the way up and first on the way down.
-Most drivers only speak a little English — if they spoke any more they would be tour guides — so if you want air-con and information you need to take a guide with you as well as your driver.
+Most drivers only speak a little English — if they spoke any more they would be tour guides — so if you want air-con and information, you need to take a guide with you as well as your driver.

 The Jeep was a tour led by Looking Glass Jeep Tours.
 If you are looking to increase your knowledge of the war, these are your guys.
-If you can fit her in, ask for Tam, a Vietnamese woman who worked with the Americans during the conflict, to ride along with you.
-She and both tour leaders, Canadian Jeremy and English Neil, can take you to largely unvisited war sites and have an uncanny knack of locating firing zones — I came back with bullets.
+Ask for Tam, a Vietnamese woman who worked with the Americans during the conflict, to ride along with you.
+She and both tour leaders, Canadian Jeremy and Englishman Neil, can take you to under-visited war sites and have an uncanny knack of locating firing zones — I came back with bullets.
 They also do a lot of tours for war veterans.
-If Tam can’t come with you you can always get the guys to stop off at her Surf Café near the beach in Da Nang, where she makes a mean burger; her walls are filled with photos past and present of the American soldiers she served alongside.
+If Tam can’t come with you, get the guys to stop off at her Surf Cafe near the beach in Da Nang, where she makes a mean burger; her walls are filled with photos past and present of the American soldiers she served alongside.
 Tam is one very cool lady.

-If you want the most memorable adventure, an incredible journey, fabulous views, to learn a little about the war or to buy a fabulous pearl necklace at the coach stop, I can’t think of a better way to do this in one day than along the Hai Van Pass.
+If you want a memorable adventure, incredible journey, fabulous views, a little more knowledge about the war or to buy a fabulous pearl necklace at the coach stop, we can’t think of a better way to do this in one day than along the Hai Van Pass.

 Hoi An Motorbike Adventures